rgolu/snake_game/README.md

 # snake_game
-a snake game using javascript
+a snake game using javascript html and css